Digital Nomad Life in Fort William, Scotland

 We asked people in Fort William if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Fort William, it's important to avoid referring to the locals as English, as Scotland has a distinct cultural identity separate from England.
 It's also considered disrespectful to mimic or mock the Scottish accent.
 Avoid making negative comments about Scottish food or drink, especially haggis and whisky, which are national symbols.
 It's also considered impolite to discuss religion or politics, particularly issues related to Scottish independence, unless the topic is brought up by someone else.
 When visiting any of the numerous historical sites or natural landmarks, be sure to respect the environment and follow any posted rules or guidelines.
-Lastly, while tipping is not as customary in Scotland as it is in some other countries, it's still appreciated for good service in restaurants and taxis," explained one expat living in Fort William, Scotland.
+Lastly, while tipping is not as customary in Scotland as it is in some other countries, it's still appreciated for good service in restaurants and taxis," said one person in Fort William.

 About the Author